Dust Deputy DIY Cyclone

 This product will work with food.
 The material is food safe, however It is not made in a food grade facility.

-It is very likely that you have an air leak somewhere in your system.
-Particularly small leaks can create high pitch noises and can also affect the overall separation performance of the cyclone.
-Here are some common places where leaks may occur
+Even a small leak can significantly affect the overall separation performance of the cyclone.
+Here are some common places where leaks may occur:

 - Along the lid of the dust bin